French action for LGBT+ rights

 • Mobilize new resources for NGOs which defend LGBT+ people around the world, such as the Quai d’Orsay fund, the AFD call for projects and L’Initiative by Expertise France

-• Organize an inclusive Olympic and Paralympic Games, particularly with the opening of a Maison des Fiertés (Pride House)
+• Organize inclusive Olympic and Paralympic Games, particularly with the opening of a Maison des Fiertés (Pride House)

 • Issue visas tailored to the needs of human rights defenders (including LGBT+ defenders)

-• Increase France’s participation in the Equal Rights Coalition, as well as in pro-LGBT+ coalitions at the United Nations and the Council of Europe.
+• Increase France’s participation in the Equal Rights Coalition, as well as in pro-LGBT+ coalitions at the United Nations and the Council of Europe

 • Ensure that French embassies are safe places for LGBT+ people